samboy/lunacy/README.md

 question.

-To compile on a Linux or compatible system (e.g. Cygwin) with readline support (so, when invoked from a terminal, one has arrow history):
+To compile on a Linux or compatible system (e.g. Cygwin) with readline support (so, when invoked from a terminal, one has arrow history), enter the `src/` directory and invoke the `make` command as follows:

 ```
         make -f Makefile.readline